Cocoanetics/DTKeychain/README.markdown

 // get shared instance
 DTKeychain *keychain = [DTKeychain sharedInstance];

-DTKeychainGenericPassword *pass = [DTKeychainGenericPassword new];
+// just create a new instance of the generic password and set values DTKeychainGenericPassword *pass = [DTKeychainGenericPassword new];
 pass.account = @"bar";
 pass.service = @"foo";
 pass.password = @"*****";

+// write the new object to the keychain
 NSError *error;
 if (![keychain writeKeychainItem:pass error:&error])
 {